omargawdat/django-model-suite/README.md

 ## File Structure

-After running the command, you’ll typically see the following structure in your app (depending on which components the script generates):
+After running the command, you'll typically see the following structure in your app (depending on which components the script generates):

 ```